ART & MEDIA

-The film industry is a major part of Silverton’s identity, having played host to many classics throughout the years.
-If you look closely you’ll even spot a local or two featuring as a “walk-in”.
+The film industry is a major part of Silverton’s identity having played host to many classics throughout the years.
+If you look closely you’ll even spot a local or two featuring in “walk-in” roles.

 Below are just a few of the films that have been shot in and around Silverton over the years:

 - Strangerland – 2014 (Hugo Weaving / Nicole Kidman)

 - Adventures of Priscilla, Queen of the Desert – 1993